vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 title: Create your first automated end-to-end test in 5 minutes (with Chimp JS)
 ---

-About a year ago, while I was working at [Hopster](www.hopster.tv), I was assigned a project to create the structure for automated testing so we can test the functionality of some basic pages like registration, login etc. There were a few things that I should have taken into consideration to complete this project:
+About a year ago I was assigned a project to create the structure for automated end-to-end testing.
+This could give us the benefit to test the functionality of some basic pages like registration, login etc and generally give us a piece of mind that we didn't break anything critical.
+There were a few things that I should have taken into consideration to complete this project:

-- Create the end-to-end tests with a framework (obviously).
+- Create the end-to-end tests with a framework (Chimp JS).
-- Create a Jenkins job to a pre-existing Jenkins server
+- Create a Jenkins job to a pre-existing Jenkins server.
-- Be able to trigger the Jenkins job whenever I pushed to develop branch.
+- Trigger the Jenkins job whenever we pushed to the develop branch.
-- Send a success/fail message to a particular channel on Slack if the test passed/failed.
+- Send a success/fail message to a Slack channel whenever a test passed or failed.

-I will try to cover the first bullet in this post, the development of the end-to-end tests.
+I will try to cover the _first bullet_ in this post, the development of the end-to-end tests.

 ### The framework to create the tests

-After some tries with different kind of frameworks and ways to create the tests I ended using [Chimp JS](https://chimp.readme.io/) because I found it the most straight forward to setup and its using [WebdriverIO](http://webdriver.io/) which has a quite good documentation of how to create the tests.
+After some tries with various frameworks I ended up using [Chimp JS](https://chimp.readme.io/) as I reckon it's pretty straight forward to setup and it's using [WebdriverIO](http://webdriver.io/) which has a quite good documentation.

-Also I used [Cucumber.js](https://cucumber.io/) to write the acceptance/end-to-end tests thinking that at some point it would be helpful for the QA team to write its one feature files and then I would create the step definitions.
+Also I used [Cucumber.js](https://cucumber.io/) to write the acceptance/end-to-end tests thinking that at some point the QA team would jump in and create the feature files for me, then I would only have to create the step definitions.
+Keep reading if these don't make much sense yet, hopefully they will :)

 ### Installation

-So lets get started, lets install ChimpJS (its better to install it globally)
+So lets get started, lets install ChimpJS with npm (its better to install it globally).

 {% highlight bash %}
   $ npm install -g chimp
 {% endhighlight %}

-The folder structure that we need to have is the following:
+The folder structure that we need is the following:

 {% highlight bash %}
   chimp-test